rl1987/trickster.dev/tricksterblog/content/post/reproducible-linux-environments-with-vagrant-and-terraform.md

 author = "rl1987"
-title = "Reproducible Linux environments with Vagrant and Terraform" date = "2022-03-27" tags = ["devops"]
+title = "Reproducible Linux environments with Vagrant and Terraform" date = "2022-03-27" draft = true tags = ["devops"]
 +++

 When developing and operating scraping/automation solutions, we don't exactly want to focus on systems administration part of things.
-If we are writing code to achieve a particular objective, making that code run on the VPS or local system is merely a supportive side-objective that is required to make the primary thing happen.
+If we are writing code to achieve a particular objective, making that code run on the VPS or local system is merely a supporting side-objective that is required to make the primary thing happen.
 Thus it is undesirable to spend too much time on it, especially if we can use automation to avoid repetitive, error-prone activity of installing the required tooling in disposable virtual machines or virtual private servers.
 Luckily for us,